phantasie-schmiede/psb-foundation/README.md

 | transOrigPointerField     | l10n_parent      |
 | translationSource         | l10n_source      |

-Most of these properties will be added in additional tabs at the end of `showitems` for all types.
+The fields for enableColumns will be added in additional tabs at the end of `showitems` for all types.

-The relational types `inline`, `mm` and `select` have a special property named `linkedModel`.
+The relational types `inline` and `select` have a special property named `linkedModel`.
 Instead of using `foreign_table` you can specify the class name of the related domain model and psb_foundation will insert the corresponding table name into the TCA.